Healthy Homes Assessment Taita

 Rental Property Home Assessments Taita

-Property rental areas that are affected through Healthy Homes Standard.
+Areas of rental properties that are impacted through Health Homes Standard.
 Healthy Homes Standard in Taita include each:

 • Living Room